jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_530.md

 **Note:**

 <br>
-The parameter `watson_orchestrate_install_mode: agentic_skills_assistant` needs to be confirmed.
 Where should it be placed in the `install-options.yml`?
+Or should we use the override.yaml instead?

 <br>
 Make sure you edit or create the `install-options.yml` file in the right `work` folder.
 You can identify the location of the `work` folder using below command.